omarreis/vsop2013/README.md

 I did not test the original Fortran code, so I used the results on original file VSOP2013_ctl-1.txt.

-**Note:** At this time, the results I got are **not** exactly the same as in VSOP2013_ctl-1.txt.
-Still searching for an explanation for that, as the Delphi code is very close to original Fortran.
-But results are **close**.
-Judge for yourself...

     Test of Delphi implementation of VSOP2013
     ==========================================
     from VSOP2013_ctl.txt ( original results file)